JoannaRoy/jo-website/src/blog_data/04_miscellaneou(list)s/jo_to_the_world.md

 - being confused about feelings and stuff, then hearing a song that puts them into words and sounds just how u meant them
 - concerts - people all singing a song together
 - really vivid dreams
-- opening a new bag of coffee
+- the smell when you open a new bag of coffee
 - sun after a long spurt of cloudiness
 - going back to a cafe you used to frequent and recognizing the barista
 - listening to something and then it makes u laugh out loud in public but u didn't mean to laugh so hard and everyone's looking at u hehe